 PUBLIC INTOXICATION: Ptlm.
 J.L.
 Faris responded to the Sunoco gas station on Mercer Street in reference to an intoxicated person.
 Upon arrival, the officer made contact with the male subject inside the gas station.
 The officer noted the male subject had the odor of alcohol on his person, his speech slurred, and it appeared the male couldn’t keep his eyes open.
 The male allegedly reported consuming alcohol “all day.”
 Barry Farley, 22, of Thomasville, N.C., was arrested.

-DESTRUCTION OF PROPERTY: A female subject reported her car was damaged on Harrison Street.
+DESTRUCTION OF PROPERTY: A female subject reported her vehicle had been damaged on Mercer Street.

 PETIT LARCENY: A male subject reported his wallet was taken from Taco Bell.

 DRIVING UNDER THE INFLUENCE (THIRD OFFENSE): While on patrol, Ptlm.
 E.D.
 Leftwich observed a vehicle traveling without lights on Rogers Street.
 The officer followed the vehicle, observing it traveling in the median of the roadway.
 The officer initiated a traffic stop and the vehicle complied.
 The officer observed the male driver to have the odor of alcohol on his person.
 The male subject allegedly admitted to consuming alcohol that night.
 The male subject failed one field sobriety test and refused to complete the other two.
 The male subject registered a 0.212 blood-alcohol content in testing.
 Benjamin Anderson, 27, of Princeton, was arrested.